All change or more of the same?

 This story is only available to subscribers to the printed edition of Construction Law.
 If you have a subscription please log in to read the rest of the story.

-Legal terms explained: Bilateral Investment Treaties
+Legal terms explained: Remoteness of damage

 This story is only available to subscribers to the printed edition of Construction Law.
 If you have a subscription please log in to read the rest of the story.